Commands

 mode: 'all',

-method: 'sync', // How to execute auto-purging task: sync or async
+method: 'sync', // How to execute the auto-purging task: sync or async

 // These options are passed directly to PurgeTSS